 TAKEAWAY: Depression is an internal signal from your brain that something isn’t going right.
 For 99% of human’s evolution we never figured out anything on our own, we always looked to the “tribe” to get us back on own feet.
 So it stands to reason that what worked then will work now.
 Its unreasonable to expect a person to “do the work” themselves as that just puts more guilt and pressure to accomplish a task that seems so daunting.

-Day 28 Action Task: The task for today is to help someone else.
+Day 28 Movement Task: The task for today is to help someone else.
 This could mean formally volunteering or it could mean helping a neighbor with a yard project, donating money to a non-profit organization, or simply calling up a friend who might need a listening ear.

 #1) Ted Talk: Tribal Leadership